l0k0ms/log-workshop/workshop/exercise_1/README.md

 ### Logs

-Logs are collected from all your containers but there are several issue:
+[Logs are collected](https://app.datadoghq.com/logs) from all your containers but there are several issue:

 * Logs are not parsed.
-* Logs are not binded to the other medium that are metrics and traces.
+* Logs are not binded to the other data types that are metrics and traces.

 **Those Logs give more context upon your system but don't show its overall state nor it's behavior**